artkonekt/acl/README.md

 $user->hasPermissionTo('publish articles', 'admin');
 ```

-### Assigning permissions and roles to guard users
+### Assigning Permissions and Roles to Guard Users

-You can use the same methods to assign permissions and roles to users as described above in [using permissions via roles](#using-permissions-via-roles).
-Just make sure the `guard_name` on the permission or role matches the guard of the user, otherwise a `GuardDoesNotMatch` exception will be thrown.
+You can use the same methods to assign permissions and roles to users as described above in
+[Using Permissions via Roles](#using-permissions-via-roles).
+Just make sure the `guard_name` on the permission or role
+matches the guard of the user, otherwise a `GuardDoesNotMatch` exception will be thrown.

-### Using blade directives with multiple guards
+### Blade Directives with Multiple Guards

-You can use all of the blade directives listed in [using blade directives](#using-blade-directives) by passing in the guard you wish to use as the second argument to the directive:
+You can use all the blade directives listed in [Blade Directives](#blade-directives) by passing in the guard you wish to
+use as the second argument to the directive:

 ```blade
 @role('super-admin', 'admin')